sveninja/cancer-studies-pipeline/README.md

 This function outputs the numbers of entries listing the alcohol history of a patient as 'yes' or 'no', respectively (as previously displayed graphically), as well as the number of entries in which alcohol history was recorded.

 #### subset_df_alc_hist function
-This function subsets the dataset and returns a dataframe containing only cases in which the alcohol history of a patient was recorded, i.e. it is specifically denoted as 'yes' or 'no'.
+This function subsets the dataset and returns a data frame containing only cases in which the alcohol history of a patient was recorded, i.e. it is specifically denoted as 'yes' or 'no'.

 #### plot_top15_primary_sites function
 The top 15 primary cancer sites recorded in the main dataset are plotted as a pie chart.